bitrise-io/devcenter/_articles/en/steps-and-workflows/getting-started-steps.md

 * [Adding and removing Steps](/steps-and-workflows/adding-removing-steps/)
 * [Step versions and inputs](/steps-and-workflows/step-inputs/)
 * [Skipping Steps](/steps-and-workflows/skipping-steps/)

+Would you like to contribute to our enormous Step Library with your own Step?
+Check out our guides at [For Contributors](https://devcenter.b/contributors/contributors-index/).

 {% include banner.html banner_text="Let's see your build's Steps" url="https://app.bitrise.io/dashboard/builds" button_text="Go to your build" %}